 The biggest determining factor for the bridal portrait session is, of course, when the dress alterations will be completed.
 But if you are planning to have a framed enlargement of a photograph from the session on display at the reception, you need about a month to allow for the images to be edited, order the print, and to have it framed at the shop of your choice.

-This can get a little tricky for September and October weddings, as this typical timing would put you right in the middle of Summer for the portrait session.
+This can get a little tricky for late Summer and early Fall weddings, as this typical timing would put you right in the middle of Summer for the portrait session.
 Just like with engagement portraits, the bridal portrait can be done in this season, but it will likely not be as comfortable for you because of the heat and humidity.
 My suggestion in those instances, is to attempt to move up the completion date of your dress, or, alternatively, choose an indoor location for the portrait session to take place (a beautiful space like Felicity Church would be a great choice in New Orleans) eliminating weather concerns completely and making for a much more pleasant experience.